swis/GoogleAnalyticsBundle/Readme.md

 The code snippet for the enhanced link attribution (```ga('require', 'linkid', 'linkid.js');```) is included in the JavaScript tag.
-Please make sure, every link and every button has a unique id, since this is required for Google to properly track the links.
+Please make sure, every link and every button has a unique id, since this is required for Google to track the links properly.

 See https://support.google.com/analytics/answer/2558867